ckeditor/ckeditor5/docs/features/toolbar.md

 	} );
 ```

-### Demo
+## Demo

-A basic toolbar in the CKEditor 5 WYSIWYG editor user interface.
-Toolbar items can be easily added or removed.
+This is how a simplified toolbar from the snippet above looks in the CKEditor 5 WYSIWYG editor user interface.
+Toolbar items can be easily added or removed thanks to this configuration.

 {@snippet features/toolbar-basic}